trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 let scopes = ApiStringArray()
 scopes.append("scope1").append("scope2")

+let opts = Openid4ciNewCreateAuthorizationURLOpts()!.setScopes(scopes)

+var createAuthURLError: NSError?

-// If scopes aren't needed, omit "withScopes:" and the scopes argument below. let authorizationLink = interaction.createAuthorizationURL(withScopes: "clientID", redirectURI: "redirect URI", scopes: scopes)
+// If scopes aren't needed, you can pass in nil in place of the opts argument. let authorizationLink = interaction.createAuthorizationURL("clientID", redirectURI: "redirect URI", opts: opts, error: &createAuthURLError)

 // Open authorizationLink in a browser.
-Once the user has finished logging in, call requestCredentialWithAuth()
+Once the user has finished logging in, call requestCredential()
 // with the full redirect URI (including query parameters) that the login service sent the user to.
 // The code below assumes this has already been done somehow and that the URI is in the redirectURIWithParams variable.
-// In actual code, the call to requestCredentialWithAuth() couldn't be immediately after the
+// In actual code, the call to requestCredential() couldn't be immediately after the
 // createAuthorizationURL() call like in this example since control has to flow back to the user first. let redirectURIWithParams = "Put the redirect URI with params here"

-let credentials = interaction.requestCredential(withAuth: didVerificationMethod: didDocResolution.assertionMethod(), redirectURIWithParams: redirectURIWithParams)
+let credentials = interaction.requestCredential(withAuth: didVerificationMethod: didDocResolution.assertionMethod(), redirectURIWithParams: redirectURIWithParams, opts: nil)

-let issuerURI = interaction.issuerURI() // Optional (but useful)
+let issuerURI = interaction.issuer().uri() // Optional (but useful)

 // Consider checking the activity log at some point after the interaction
 ```